 If I'm going to serve them jello, it's going to be healthy!
 And that's why I make jello with fruit and vegetables in it.
 It's so tasty that they don't even notice it has spinach in it.
 And if they do notice, it's so good that they don't seem to care.
 They're just happy to have jello in the house that I actually let them eat!

-- Molds: You can also pour these into shaped molds (affiliate link) or ice cubes trays.
+- Molds: You can also pour these into shaped molds or ice cube trays.

 - Fruit: You can use strawberries or blueberries instead of raspberries